adamstallard/grunt-fail/README.md

 The default exit code is 255.

-More examples
+More examples:

-    grunt fail:6
+(command line)

     grunt "fail:no thanks"

-You can use it in an alias task like this
+Gruntfile

-    task('test', ['vows', 'fail:99']);
+    grunt.registerTask('test', ['vows', 'fail:99']);

 ###Exit codes

-Grunt seems to do best across platforms with exit codes between 1 and 255 inclusive.
-Negative numbers might work, but it adds them to 256 to make them positive on some platforms.
+Exit codes between 1 and 255 work well on all systems.
+Other codes may not work as expected.

 Grunt doesn't consider an exit code of zero an error, so it won't fail.
 Don't use it!